Sharp Entropy Bounds for Plane Curves and Dynamics of the Curve Shortening Flow: Introduction

 Piecewise MCF provides an ad hoc notion of generic MCF that is important in many applications: it provides a method of continuing a flow through unstable singularities.
-If a MCF reaches an entropy unstable singularity, the flow is slightly perturbed to decrease entropy so that the singularity can never reoccur along the flow.
-Colding and Minicozzi construct a piecewise MCF for closed embedded surfaces in $\R^3$ which becomes extinct in a round point \cite{CoMi}.
-We obtain a similar result by constructing a piecewise CSF for closed immersed curves in $\R^2$.
+If a MCF reaches an entropy unstable singularity, the flow is slightly perturbed to decrease entropy so that the singularity can never re-occur along the flow.
+Colding and Minicozzi proposed a piecewise MCF for closed embedded surfaces in $\R^3$ which becomes extinct in a round point \cite{CoMi}.
+We realize a similar result by constructing a piecewise CSF for closed immersed curves in $\R^2$.

 \begin{namedtheorem}[\hypertarget{thm:PCSF}{Theorem B}] Let $\Gamma\subset \R^2$ be a closed immersed curve.
-Then there exists a piecewise CSF starting at $\Gamma$ and defined up to time $T$ at which the flow either becomes extinct in an embedded circle, or has type II singularities.
+Then there exists a piecewise CSF starting at $\Gamma$ and defined up to a time $T>0$ at which the flow either becomes extinct in an embedded circle, or has type II singularities.
 Moreover, if $\Gamma$ has turning number greater than 1, the latter case holds. \end{namedtheorem}

 It is worth noting that the break-points of the piecewise CSF constructed in Theorem \bref{thm:PCSF}{B} can be made arbitrarily small in the $C^{\infty}$ norm.
-Furthermore, a result of Gage-Hamilton \cite{GaHa} and Grayson \cite{Gr} states that the CSF starting at a closed embedded plane curve becomes convex and eventually becomes extinct in a ``round point''.
+Furthermore, a result of Gage-Hamilton \cite{GaHa} and Grayson \cite{Gr} states that the CSF starting at a closed embedded plane curve becomes convex and eventually extincts in a ``round point''.
 See \cite{And-Bry} for an elegant direct proof.
-It follows that the piecewise CSF of Theorem \bref{thm:PCSF}{B} starting at a closed embedded plane curve reduces to the usual CSF whose only singularity is an embedded circle.
+It follows that the piecewise CSF of Theorem \bref{thm:PCSF}{B} starting at a closed embedded plane curve reduces to the usual CSF whose only singularity is modelled by an embedded circle.